The Best Glazed Ham Roast – A Perfect Holiday Meal

 - Glazing during Cooking:

-- Letting the Ham Rest:
+- Let the Ham Rest:

 - Once the ham reaches the desired internal temperature, remove it from the oven.